-Outer: Nickel-Brass (76% copper, 4% nickel, 20% zinc)
+Outer: Nickel-brass (76% copper, 4% nickel, 20% zinc)

-||The Royal Mint Engraving Team|
+|Reverse Designer||The Royal Mint Engraving Team|

 The first modern Olympic Games took place in Athens in 1896, the vision of Baron Pierre de Coubertin.
 His dream was to bring together people of the world in a spirit of friendly competition where leading athletes could strive for victory and personal excellence.
 Since then, the Olympic Games have become the greatest festival of sport in the world.
-The first time they were held in London was in 1908 at the purpose-built stadium in White City and to celebrate the centenary of those Games The Royal Mint struck a commemorative £2 coin.
-Designed by Royal Mint engraver, Thomas T Docherty, the £2 coin featured a running track, an image that is strongly associated with the Olympic Games.
-The anniversary date of 1908 is positioned within the track, with the words LONDON OLYMPIC CENTENARY encircling the design.
-The incuse edge inscription, THE 4TH OLYMPIAD LONDON, completes the design.
+The first time they were held in London was in 1908 at the purpose-built stadium in White City and to celebrate the centenary of those Games, The Royal Mint struck a commemorative £2 coin.
+Designed by Royal Mint coin designer Thomas T. Docherty, the £2 coin featured a running track, an image that is strongly associated with the Olympic Games.
+The anniversary date of 1908 is positioned within the track, with the words ‘London Olympic Centenary’ encircling the design.
+The incuse edge inscription, ‘THE 4TH OLYMPIAD LONDON’, completes the design.